 J.F.
 Martel in Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action

 Comments are welcome!

 Posted on May 27, 2020, in Art in general, Black Paintings, Inspiration, Pearls from Artists, Quotes and tagged "Broken", "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", "Spectral", affect, answered, astound, biosphere, borrow, capacity, catastrophe, communities, ecological rescue, economic, encompasses, families, feeling, forebears, friends, global disarmament, ground, Hiroshima, homeworld, imagination, includes, intensity, JF Martel, JG Ballard, Large Hadron Collider, lovers, meaningless, passionate, phrase, physical body, powers, psyche, questions, records, reform, removes, restore, riddles, rupture, science fiction, sensible, soft pastel on sandpaper, spiritual, technologies, the soul, the Vatican, Tibet, unconscious, utterly, writers.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 404.